itsrubenclarke/ad-bulk-user-generation/README.md

 <p>
 This project is the third in a collection focused on implementing Azure and Active Directory.
 The goal here focuses on configuring Remote Desktop access and user management within an Azure-based Active Directory environment.
-I will start by powering on the DC-1 and client-1 VMs, then enable Remote Desktop for non-administrative users on client-1.
+I will start by powering on the DC-1 and client-1 VMs, then enabling Remote Desktop for non-administrative users on client-1.
 Using the "jane_admin" account, I will allow domain users remote access, enabling standard user logins.
 Next, I will create multiple user accounts via PowerShell on DC-1, and verify them in Active Directory Users and Computers under the _EMPLOYEES Organisational Unit.
 Then test logins on client-1 with these new accounts.
 This setup simulates user management and remote access configuration in a domain environment.